preservim/vim-indent-guides/README.markdown

 * Automatically inspects your colorscheme and picks appropriate colors (gvim only).
 * Will highlight indent levels with alternating colors.
 * Full support for gvim and basic support for terminal vim.
+* Seems to work on Windows gvim 7.3 (haven't done any extensive tests though).

 ## Requirements
 * vim 7.2+